CiscoTestAutomation/getting-started/start-guide/bestpractices/topology.rst

 Usage
 -----
 * Testbed topology file shall be provided to pyATS using ``–-testbed-file`` argument.

 * Test suites sections that requires access to testbed topology shall access the topology objects via testbed parameter.

 * Testbed devices and interfaces shall be dereferenced using alias feature.
 Testbed devices names shall never be referenced directly.

+* Where you have multiple testbeds that are similar, and or are supersets of each other, make use of the pyATS YAML extension feature, and create YAML files that extend each other.
+Eg: start with base testbed YAML, create extended testbed YAML (auto-including the content from base, etc).